 A number of emails are automatically generated and sent to learners, admins, instructors, and other roles when certain events occur within the platform.
 For example, if a learner forgets his or her password, we will send an email to assist with the password reset.

-There are a number of email optimization steps we strongly recommend you consider taking if you override the default From Address (in Settings > Emails) for emails sent from your learning site.
+There are a number of email optimization steps we strongly recommend you consider taking if you override the default From Address (in Settings > Setup > Emails) for emails sent from your learning site.

 In order to authenticate a custom From Address, it's important to setup SPF.
 These steps should be completed by whoever manages the DNS of the domain entered in the From Address field.